Editorial

 Corrections And Updates

-If a factual issue, unclear claim, broken source, missing disclosure, or misleading recommendation is found, it should be corrected as soon as practical.
+If a factual issue, unclear claim, broken source, missing disclosure, or misleading recommendation is found, it is corrected as soon as practical.
 Significant corrections may be handled through an updated page date or clearer wording in the affected section.

 Correction requests can be sent to onlinecoffeeguide@gmail.com.
 Include the page URL and the specific sentence or section if possible.